About Green-Schools Water:

 - The World Bank estimates that by 2025 1.4 billion people in 48 countries may experience water stress or scarcity.

 22 multi-school student workshops have been held around the country each year since Irish Water began to sponsor the Green-Schools programme in 2013.
 The workshops employ a mixture of interactive demos, water related games, PowerPoint presentations, water themed clips, videos and, importantly, group work to deliver a water conservation message to schools and by extension the whole school community.
 The workshops enable schools to engage with each other and share their knowledge and experience of the Green-Schools Water theme.
 They provided an opportunity for schools to discuss any issues they encountered during their programme and to seek advice from other schools, Irish Water, Local Authorities and Green-Schools staff.
 During the forums students learn about the Seven Steps of the Green-Schools programme, how to successfully complete the Water theme and important issues surrounding water.
 Contact firstname.lastname@example.org to find out about Water Workshops planned for your area.

 Water School of the Year Award

 Green-Schools Water of the Year Award, supported by Irish Water, recognises innovation and creativity among schools that apply for the Green Flag for Water.
 It also acknowledges achievements in water reduction, spreading awareness about water issues and involving local communities in the schools Green-Schools water programme.

 This award has been running since 2013/2014 academic year and recognises four primary and four secondary school regional winners and from these winners one primary and one secondary school national winner is chosen.

 Walk for Water

-To celebrate World Water Day (22nd of March) and spread awareness of water issues around the world you can join other Green-Schools and organise a Walking for Water event or participate in one of the walks organised by Green-Schools.
+To celebrate World Water Day (22 March) and spread awareness of water issues around the world you can join other Green-Schools and organise a Walking for Water event or participate in one of the walks organised by Green-Schools.

 Each year Green-Schools, in partnership with Irish Water, hold walks in locations around the country and encourage schools to do the same.

-View photos from last year’s Green-Schools walks in Glendalough, Gougane Barra and Glenveagh National Park here.
+View photos from previous year’s Green-Schools walks in Glendalough, Gougane Barra and Glenveagh National Park here.